 Recognizing teen depression

-About 1 in 5 teenagers have depression at some point.
+1 in 5 teenagers have depression at some point.
 Your teen may be depressed if they are feeling sad, blue, unhappy, or down in the dumps.
-Depression is a serious problem, even more so if these feelings have taken over their life.
+Depression is a serious problem, even more so if these feelings have taken over your teen's life.

 Be Aware of the Risk for Teen Depression